Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/15-use-cases/154-request-callout.en.md

 ---
-title : "Response Transformer Plugin" weight : 153
+title : "Request Callout Plugin" weight : 154
 ---

-The [Response Transformer](https://docs.konghq.com/hub/kong-inc/response-transformer/) plugin modifies the upstream response (e.g. response from the server) before returning it to the client.
+The [Request Callout](https://developer.konghq.com/plugins/request-callout/) plugin allows you to insert arbitrary API calls before proxying a request to the upstream service.

-In this section, you will configure the Response Transformer plugin on the Kong Route.
+In this section, you will configure the Request Callout plugin on the Kong Route.
 Specifically, you will configure Kong Konnect to add a new header "demo: injected-by-kong" before responding to the client.

 #### Create the Response Transformer Plugin

 Take the plugins declaration and enable the **Response Transformer** plugin to the Route.

-{{<highlight>}}
+:::code{showCopyAction=true showLineNumbers=false language=shell}
 cat > response-transformer.yaml << 'EOF'
 _format_version: "3.0"
 _konnect: